20 Shopify checkout customizations to increase sales (2025)

 Shoppers love convenience, which is why you should offer them multiple shipping methods.
 While most prefer store-to-door delivery, some might choose to pick up their product from a nearby location, such as a UPS Access Point.

-In fact, the Buy Online, Pickup In-Store model has become a popular means to shop, especially for customers who want products as soon as possible.
+In fact, the buy online, pickup in-store model has become a popular means to shop, especially for customers who want products as soon as possible.

-Here’s an example from Apple:
+Here’s an example from temporary tattoo retailer Tattly:

 17. Add a Shopify checkout popup

-Adding an exit-intent popup to your Shopify checkout page is a proven technique that coaxes customers to stay when they try to click off your website.
 Exit popups can include discounts, social proof, countdown timers, and more.
 Whatever the incentive, the end goal is to make the shopper an offer they simply can’t refuse.

 In this case, the popup gives the shopper a moment to pause by offering them a one-time discount in exchange for their email address.
 The possibility of big savings might just be enough to turn the unsure consumer into a hard conversion.